t8lv4/terminalCombat/README.md

 once set up is done, a player choose to fight a member of the other team or to heal a member of his team.

-+ the player choose to fight :  he'll be promped to choose a fighter (he can't fight with a wizard) and an opponent (wizards included). the strength points of the fighter is subtracted from the life points of the opponent.
++ a player choose to fight :  he'll be promped to choose a fighter (he can't fight with a wizard) and an opponent (wizards included). the strength points of the fighter is subtracted from the life points of the opponent.
-+ the player choose to heal : he'll be prompted to choose a fighter to cure. the strength points of the wizard is added to the life points of the chosen fighter. the wizard can't cure himself.
++ a player choose to heal : he'll be prompted to choose a fighter to cure. the strength points of the wizard is added to the life points of the chosen fighter. the wizard can't cure himself.